pyaillet/esp-idf-ble/README.md

 `cargo espflash --example <example> --monitor --speed 921600 <device> --target <target>`

-Targets:
+If you want to try the examples, set the target according to your device:

-- xtensa-esp32-espidf
+- ESP32: xtensa-esp32-espidf
-- xtensa-esp32s2-espidf
+- ESP32-S2: xtensa-esp32s2-espidf
-- xtensa-esp32s3-espidf
+- ESP32-S3: xtensa-esp32s3-espidf
-- riscv32imc-esp-espidf
+- ESP32-C3: riscv32imc-esp-espidf

+If you want to use it as a library, set the target in your own projet in the `.cargo/config.toml` file (you can check the file ()[./.cargo/config.toml] for reference)

 ## Examples